Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 We stayed at Potwisha campgrounds on our trip, which is the only campground open during the winter.

-It’s close to the Foothills entrance, which is at lower elevation so it’s much warmer than the campgrounds farther up the mountain.
+It’s close to the Foothills entrance, which is at lower elevation so it’s much warmer than the campgrounds farther up the mountain, especially in winter and spring.

-If you’re able to add another day onto your LA to Sequoia road trip itinerary, I highly recommend spending it at Kings Canyon!
+If you’re able to add another day onto your Los Angeles to Sequoia road trip itinerary, I highly recommend spending it at Kings Canyon!

 Powered by GetYourGuide